ahettlin/angular-cli-workshop/exercises/Exercise-5.md

 The syntax is: `ng update [list of package names]`.
 By default, it will update to the latest stable version.
 You can use the `--next` option to install beta or pre-releast versions.

-As an example of upgrading to the latest patch version of Angular 15 ([or to check for a newer version here](https://www.npmjs.com/package/@angular/core?activeTab=versions)), run
+As an example of upgrading to the latest patch version of Angular 15 ([or look for an even newer version here](https://www.npmjs.com/package/@angular/core?activeTab=versions)), run
 ```
 ng update @angular/cli@^15 @angular/core@^15
 ```